Tourist Information Center, Provence

 Yes, the transportation for all the day trip tours are round transfers (to and from the starting point).
 The starting point for tours from Avignon is from Avignon Tourist Office and for tours from Marseille, it is from the Radisson Blu Hotel.

 Yes, children aged 3 years and under are not allowed on these day trips due to safety concerns.
-Concerning the lavender fields day trip, there are (many) bees, and on the day trip, the destinations include cliffs and an aqua duct, which can be dangerous to take little ones.
-For tours that include wine tasting, the restriction is pregnant women and children under 18 years of age are not allowed to drink.
+For tours that include wine tasting, the restriction is pregnant women and children under 18 years of age.
 However, they can ask for delicious in-house grape juice.

 Since day trips are (mostly) outdoors, essentials include wearing comfortable (breathable fabric) clothing and shoes, sunscreen, a hat, sunglasses, and any personal items that you need during the day.
 Carry a valid ID proof and your ticket (this will be emailed to you).